 What is an I-Beam?

-Difference Between H-Beam and I-Beam
+Difference Between I-Beam and H-Beam

 Weight